edunavata/gpu-bd/domain/gpu/silver.md

 ### GPU Variant

-Represents a commercial, physical GPU product derived from a chip.
+`gpu_variant` is a Silver entity that represents a stable physical/commercial configuration derived from a chip.
+It is not a retailer SKU and not a market offer.

 A variant captures:
-- Board partner customization
-- Physical dimensions
+- AIB manufacturer and model suffix
+- Factory boost/OC and power connectors
-- Cooling and power characteristics
+- Physical dimensions and cooling characteristics

 Multiple variants can be derived from the same chip.
 Variants are the atomic unit used for market comparison.
+They are created on-demand when processing Bronze market observations using deterministic resolution logic and are not seed-initialized.

 ---